- Home

 Which is better - savings accounts or Premium Bonds?

-Although savings rates are gradually ticking up, many people are happy to accept the risk they might not win anything and may prefer to put their money into Premium Bonds, especially as their initial investment is protected, and they can cash in their bonds at any time.
+However, although easy access savings rates are currently competitive, many people may be happy to accept the risk that they might not win anything and prefer to put their money into Premium Bonds, especially as their initial investment is protected, and they can cash in their bonds at any time.

-It’s down to you to decide whether you want to put your money into Premium Bonds or whether you need guaranteed returns from your savings, however limited these may be.
-Remember that you don’t have to pick one or the other, you might, for example, choose to put a bit into both so that you have a chance of winning a prize, but you’ll still be earning interest on some of your savings.
+It’s down to you to decide whether you want to put your money into Premium Bonds or whether you’d prefer guaranteed returns from your savings.
+Remember that you don’t have to pick one or the other; you might, for example, choose to put a bit into both so that you have a chance of winning a prize, but you’ll still be earning interest on some of your savings.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.